ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode30](images/xchaincode/xchaincode30.png)

-In your VSCode Explorer Blockchain workspace panel, you will see the following folder with its contents added:
+In your VSCode Explorer workspace panel, you will see the following folder with its contents added:

 ![VSCode-xchaincode31](images/xchaincode/xchaincode31.png)

 Now you are ready to make changes and test them quickly by working in Hyperledger Fabric development mode in conjunction with the VSCode Debugger.

-# Section 5: Setup Debug Smart Contract in Development Mode (**These instructions have been modified for IBM Blockchain Platform Extension v1.0.3**)
+# Section 5: Setup Debug Smart Contract in Development Mode

 The VSCode IBM Blockchain Platform Extension provides an integrated `Debug Smart Contract` experience with VSCode's built-in debugger.
 It is a powerful tool for digging deeper into your smart contract code stack, and can be extremely useful in your smart contract development workflow.
 Using the debug feature will allow you to efficiently test out updates to your smart contract against a local Hyperledger Fabric running in development mode, without having to re-package, re-install and upgrade your smart contract manually with every change.
 Now, let's get into setting up the debug environment.